shaulniyazov/TicTacToe/README.md

 # TicTacToe
-TicTacToe built in AndroidStudio as Term Project for class.
+TicTacToe built in AndroidStudio as Term Project for class - Received an A.

  Features: